-- 2-2.4.1 At the Communication Center, at least one telephone line shall be assigned for fire alarm emergency calls; in larger municipalities additional lines shall be so assigned.
+- 2-2.2.1.1 At the Communication Center, at least one telephone line shall be assigned for fire alarm emergency calls; in larger municipalities additional lines shall be so assigned.
 The number of lines shall depend upon the traffic handled.
-Additional telephone lines should be provided responsive to the business number as required. - 2-2.4.2 In addition to the above, at least one unlisted line shall be provided. - 2-2.4.3 For manual switching type telephone systems, connections to assigned lines shall be made only for fire reporting.
-Where dial system service is used, provisions shall be made for automatically selecting the assigned emergency lines first and progressing to the general business lines, when the emergency number is dialed, but the assigned lines shall not be made responsive to a dialing of the general business numbers. - 2-2.5 In cases where the Communication Center is not the primary answering agency for fire calls, the answering agency shall transfer the call directly to the fire alarm operator and remain on the line until assured that the transfer is effected.
-This transfer procedure shall be used instead of relaying the information to the operator. - 2-2.6 Fire calls received by telephone shall be recorded automatically and be provided with capability of instant playback.
+Additional telephone lines should be provided responsive to the business number as required. - 2-2.2.1.2 In addition to the above, at least one unlisted line shall be provided. - 2-2.2.1.3 For manual switching type telephone systems, connections to assigned lines shall be made only for fire reporting.
+Where dial system service is used, provisions shall be made for automatically selecting the assigned emergency lines first and progressing to the general business lines, when the emergency number is dialed, but the assigned lines shall not be made responsive to a dialing of the general business numbers.

-- 2-2.7 A voice recording facility shall be provided for each operator handling incoming alarms in order to eliminate the possibility of interference. - 2-2.8 Facilities shall be provided which will automatically record the time of receipt of each alarm. - 2-2.9 Where private fire alarm equipment arranged to automatically transmit a signal to the fire department over commercial telephone facilities is in use, a separate unlisted telephone line(s) shall be used to receive such signals.
+- 2-2.2.1.4 In cases where the Communication Center is not the primary answering agency for fire calls, the answering agency shall transfer the call directly to the fire alarm operator and remain on the line until assured that the transfer is effected.
+This transfer procedure shall be used instead of relaying the information to the operator. - 2-2.2.1.5 Fire calls received by telephone shall be recorded automatically and be provided with capability of instant playback. - 2-2.2.1.6 A voice recording facility shall be provided for each operator handling incoming alarms in order to eliminate the possibility of interference. - 2-2.2.1.7 Facilities shall be provided which will automatically record the time of receipt of each alarm. - 2-2.2.1.8 Where only one operator is on duty, if an incoming telephone call is not answered within one minute, a trouble indication shall be automatically transmitted to a location acceptable to the authority having jurisdiction. - 2-2.2.1.9 Where private fire alarm equipment arranged to automatically transmit a signal to the fire department over commercial telephone facilities is in use, a separate unlisted telephone line(s) shall be used to receive such signals.
 The private equipment shall not be permitted to automatically connect to the telephone lines required by 2-2.2 (a), 2-2.4.1, or 2-2.4.2.